diefergil/personal-notes/docs/python/cli/click.md

 ## Argument vs Option

-In the context of command-line interfaces, the terms "argument" and "option" have specific meanings:
+In the context of command-line interfaces, the terms 'argument' and 'option' have specific meanings:

 * _Argument_: An argument is a value that is passed directly to a command.
 Arguments